tetzank/homepage/content/posts/removing-unused-code.md

 I will focus on "standard" tools running on Linux, mostly tools from GCC and binutils.
 You might get other results with different toolchains.
-I will usually check if clang+LLVM have a different behaviour and mention it, if they do.
+I will usually check if clang+LLVM have a different behavior and mention it, if they do.
 Here we use the C++ frontend `g++` of GCC.
 Compiling the program as C or C++ makes no real difference.